wireservice/agate/docs/cookbook/underscore.rst

 reject
 ======

-To simulate Underscore's :code:`reject`, simply negate the return value of the function you pass into journalism's :meth:`.Table.where`.
+To simulate Underscore's :code:`reject`, simply negate the return value of the function you pass into agate's :meth:`.Table.where`.

 .. code-block:: python